 \subsubsection{LST Reconstruction}

-The reconstruction stage mirrors the encoder using a symmetric U-Net-like architecture with upsampling layers, transposed convolutions, and residual blocks to reconstruct the 10 m LST at time \( t_2 \).
-It takes as input the temporally-attended spatial features \( \mathbf{F}_{r_3}^{2} \) and the original MODIS LST features \( \mathbf{F}_{r_1}^{2} \), concatenated along the channel dimension.
-Reintroducing \( \mathbf{F}_{r_1}^{2} \) at this stage helps preserve large-scale temperature patterns that may have been weakened during earlier fusion and normalization stages steps.
-The combined features are jointly decoded and progressively refined to produce the 10 m LST output, denoted as \(\overline{X_3}(s, t_2, \text{'LST'}, r_3) \).
+The reconstruction stage mirrors the encoder through a symmetric U-Net-like architecture composed of upsampling layers, transposed convolutions, and residual blocks to reconstruct the 10 m LST at time \( t_2 \).
+It takes as input the temporally attended spatial features \( \overline{F}_{r_3}^{2} \) and the original Terra MODIS LST features \( \mathbf{F}_{r_1}^{2} \), concatenated along the channel dimension.
+Reintroducing \( \mathbf{F}_{r_1}^{2} \) at this stage preserves large-scale temperature patterns that may have been weakened during earlier fusion and normalization.
+The combined features are decoded and progressively refined to produce the final 10 m LST output, denoted as \(\overline{X_3}(s, t_2, LST, r_3)\).